+Majete Wildlife Reserve was African Parks’ first mandate, signed with the government of Malawi in 2003.
+Prior to this, Majete was an unknown reserve where almost all its wildlife had been hunted out, only 12 scouts were employed, and not one tourist had visited the park in three years.
+It was the perfect place to put our model of management partnership to the test.
 We immediately began creating the necessary infrastructure and establishing a collaborative relationship with local communities.
-In 2003, we reintroduced rhino, followed by elephant in 2006, lion in 2012, giraffe in 2018, cheetah in 2019, and wild dogs in 2021.
-Thanks to these introductions, along with effective park protection measures, wildlife numbers increased significantly and by 2016, Majete was able to supply wildlife to other parks in Malawi.
+Reintroductions began, with rhino in 2003, followed by elephant in 2006, lion in 2012, giraffe in 2018, cheetah in 2019, and wild dog in 2021.
+Thanks to these introductions, along with effective conservation law enforcement measures, wildlife numbers increased significantly and by 2016, Majete was able to supply wildlife to other parks in Malawi.

-Majete has come a long way in the last 20 years – from a sink to a source of value, providing hundreds of jobs and supporting thousands of community members with education, health and socio-economic opportunities.
-With thriving wildlife, this once-derelict reserve has put Malawi on the map as a coveted wildlife destination.
+Majete has come a long way in the last 20-plus years – from a sink to a source of value, providing hundreds of jobs and supporting thousands of community members with education, health and socio-economic opportunities.
+With thriving wildlife, this once-derelict reserve has helped to put Malawi on the map as a coveted wildlife destination.
+Today, Majete is a living example of how sound management partnerships and community buy-in can transform a landscape into a mutually beneficial asset for both people and wildlife.

 Majete Highlights

-• Despite increasing poaching threats in the region, not one rhino or elephant has been poached since 2003 and 2006 respectively, thanks to effective conservation law enforcement and community engagement
+• Despite increasing threats in the region, not one rhino or elephant has been poached since 2003 and 2006 respectively, thanks to effective conservation law enforcement and community engagement

 Partners

 Malawi Department of National Parks and Wildlife (DNPW) is the statutory organisation in charge of national parks, wildlife reserves and sanctuaries as well as wildlife management on communal lands in Malawi.
-Work began with the DNPW in Majete Wildlife Reserve in 2003 and in Nkhotakota Wildlife Reserve and Liwonde National Park in 2015.
+Work began with the DNPW in Majete Wildlife Reserve in 2003, and in Nkhotakota Wildlife Reserve and Liwonde National Park in 2015.

 Partners